Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Introduction

-The sequential exchangeability condition has played a central role in our results above (i.e., causal interpretation of dynamic panel data regression, and the adjusted IPW).
-This naturally raise two additional questions: (a) Can causal inference be conducted using DPDEs without relying on sequential exchangeability? (b) Is sequential exchangeability feasible in observational data where treatments are endogenously determined by forward-looking individuals?
+The sequential exchangeability condition has played a central role in our results above (i.e., causal interpretation using DPDEs, and the outcome-modifying IV estimator).
+This naturally raises two follow-up questions: (a) Can causal inference be conducted using DPDEs \emph{without} sequential exchangeability? (b) Can sequential exchangeability be justified in observational data where treatments are endogenously determined by forward-looking individuals?
 We provide conditions under which the answers to both questions are indeed \emph{positive}.

-To answer (a), Propositions \ref{thm:suff-cond-for-AR1991} and \ref{thm:seq-exog-implies-seq-exchange-fe} delineate a case where our previous DPDEs identify well-defined causal estimands, and yet sequential exchangeability is generically violated without conditioning on further unobservables.
-Specifically, we focus on a parametric case where the data-generating process of the latent \textit{potential} outcomes $Y_{it}(d^{t})$ follows a linear DPDM:
+To answer (a), Propositions \ref{thm:seq-exog-implies-seq-exchange-fe}, \ref{thm:suff-cond-for-AR1991}, and \ref{thm:IV-arupo} delineate cases where sequential exchangeability is generically violated, and yet existing or modified DPDEs identify well-defined causal estimands.
+Specifically, we first focus on a parametric case where the data-generating process of the latent \textit{potential} outcomes $Y_{it}(d^{t})$ follows a linear DPDM:

-In this case, the observed outcomes $Y_{it}=Y_{it}(D_{i}^{t})$ are consistent with the reduced form DPDM in (\ref{eq:DPDM}), where the coefficients coincide with constant causal effects (i.e., $\beta =\beta^{\ast },\gamma =\gamma ^{\ast }$ as noted in Observation 2).
-A further assumption of {\it conditional} sequential exogeneity condition on the \textit{structural} errors $\varepsilon _{it}^{\ast }(\cdot )$ guarantee consistency of our standard DPDEs but \emph{not} sequential exchangeability, because the exogeneity between contemporaneous outcomes and treatments now only holds after conditioning on {\it unobserved} fixed effects.
-Hence, this allows for endogenous selection on such unobservables.
+We show that in this case, the observed outcomes $Y_{it}=Y_{it}(D_{i}^{t})$ conform with a reduced-form DPDM in (\ref{eq:DPDM}) in the following sense: (i) the coefficients in the DPDM coincide with constant causal effects, i.e., $\beta =\beta^{\ast },\gamma =\gamma ^{\ast }$, and (ii) an assumption of {\it conditional} sequential exogeneity with respect to the \textit{structural} errors $\varepsilon _{it}^{\ast }(\cdot )$ ensures the treatments $D_{it}$ are sequentially orthogonal to the implied \textit{reduced-form} errors $\varepsilon_{it}\equiv \varepsilon^*_{it}(D_i^t)$.
+Together, (i) and (ii) guarantee the existing DPDEs consistently estimate the constant causal effects, even when sequential exchangeability in \cite{robins1986g} does not hold. \footnote{ The conditional sequential exogeneity of contemporaneous treatments and past outcomes in (ii) only holds after controlling for {\it unobserved} fixed effects.
+Hence, it allows for endogenous selection on such unobservables and violates the sequential exchangeability in \cite{robins1986g}.}